Eschatology is a Christian term that means the study of the end of history

 and is found in the works of Papias, Irenaeus, Justin Martyr, Tertullian, Hippolytus,

-Methodius, Commodianus, and Lactanitus."2 The Antichrist
+Methodius, Commodianus, and Lactanitus."
+2 The

-first appears on earth and
+Antichrist first appears on earth and the seven year Tribulation begins.
+Next

-the seven year Tribulation begins.
-Next comes the Rapture.
-Christ and his Church return to
+comes the Rapture.
+Christ and his Church return to earth to rule for a

-earth to rule for a Millennium.
-The forces of evil will be conquered.
-The faithful will
+Zion, etc. The forces of evil will have been conquered.
+The faithful will live

+bodies.
 After this period, all people are judged.
-The faithful will spend eternity on a new earth,

-After Christianity became the official religion of Rome in the fourth
+Christianity became the official religion of Rome in the fourth

 Dispensational Premillennialism: (a.k.a.